MMGameslogo MMGames

 Solution 2-1

-Here, two %d specifiers are specified to allow two numbers to be entered at once.
+Here, we are using two %d specifiers to allow the input of two numbers at once.

-When entering the data, separate the two numbers with a space, tab, or line break.
+When entering, please separate the two numbers with a space, tab, or newline.

-This is a convenient way of writing when declaring multiple variables of the same type.
+It's a convenient way to declare multiple variables of the same type.

-It is easier to put them on one line.
+It's easier if we put it all on one line.

-For example, if you supply the specifier "%d%lf", then
+For example, if you provide a format specifier like "%d%lf",

-The first can be entered as an integer and the second as a real number value.
+The first can be an integer, and the second can be a real number.

-The following program asks the user to enter two numbers separated by ,.
+The following program prompts the user to enter two numbers, separated by a comma.

 #include <stdio.h>